How do you choose the caravan awning that’s right for you?

 Buying secondhand

-Lookout for any signs of mould and whether the fabric has had any recent waterproofing too.
+Keep your eyes peeled for signs of mould and if the fabric has had any recent waterproofing as well.

 Do your homework